 LED state Outlet status What it means Not lit Powered OFF The outlet is turned off and no power is available.
-NOT IIT rowered or r OR the control circuitry's power supply is broken.
+Not it OR the control circuitry's power supply is broken.
 Red ON and LIVE LIVE power.
 The outlet is on and power is available.
 Red flashing ON and LIVE Outlet overload.
 Current sensor is above upper warning threshold.
 Red and Green flashing ON and NOT LIVE OCP tripped.
 Outlet is ON.
 Cycling through Red, Green and Yellow n/a Firmware starting up.
 LED color cycling does not interrupt power to outlets.